lightning-digital-entertainment/plebai/README.md

 # `PlebAI` 💬

-PlebAI is a forked version of [BIG-AGI](https://github.com/enricoros/big-agi)

-Big techs are pouring billions into building closed source AI models, to keep everyone under lock and key.
-Yet, the true evolution of AI will come not from walled gardens, but from the open collaboration of plebs worldwide.

-Plebs will #buildinpublic and beat them at their own game.
-We built an AI Chatbot that relies solely on open-source large Language Models (LLMs).
-Check it out.
+Silicon valley elites are pouring billions of dollars in building closed AI systems that can ingest all of our data.
+Then scare politicians into creating regulations that install them as overlords.
+They will not win in that game because of millions of Plebs like us band together, build in public (#buildinpublic), democratize AI access for all and beat them in their own game.

+We call this movement PlebAI.

 Website: https://plebai.com